Gia12345/Gia12345.github.io/index.md

 - #### Data
     - Features were gathered from various web sites on 254 counties (records).
-    - Features included demographic data such as populatin, income, home values, health, facilities (airports, hospitals, nursing homes, military), voting records, and land use.
+    - Features included demographic data such as population, income, home values, health, facilities (airports, hospitals, nursing homes, military), voting records, and land use.
-    - From web sites, 23 data sets were used with a total of 123 features.
+    - From web sites, 23 data sets were downloaded or created with a total of 123 features.
     - [See csv, excel, and txt files.](https://github.com/Gia12345/Social-Good-Hackathon/tree/master/data)

 - #### Skills